 The maturity of our SMS is also assessed against the Civil Air Navigation Services Organization (CANSO) SMS Standard of Excellence, and over the years has been rated amongst the highest of ANSPs worldwide.
-CANSO has recognized several of our practices as international best practices in safety management.
+While the most recent assessment covering 2022 saw an improvement in the overall score against the new SMS Standard of Excellence requirements, the overall maturity level of the SMS was lowered.
+An action plan has been developed by the Company to address the identified gaps and assure that it continues to have a world leading SMS.
+CANSO continues to recognize several of our practices as international best practices in safety management.

 NAV CANADA has always recognized that managing safety risks must be done in close partnership with our industry partners.
 As such, there are many forums and strong working relationships for exchanging safety information and working together to address safety risks.
-These activities range from the Canadian Aviation Safety Officer Partnership (CASOP) and the Runway Safety Action Team (RSAT), to stakeholder outreaches and targeted safety activities such as safety reviews, corporate safety risk assessments and the development of tools such as the NAV Drone App.
+These activities range from the Canadian Aviation Safety Officer Partnership (CASOP) and the Runway Safety Action Team (RSAT), to stakeholder outreach and targeted safety activities such as safety reviews, corporate safety risk assessments and the development of tools such as the NAV Drone App.